learn-co-students/react-stores-lab-v-000/README.md

 and how we can wire them up to components.

 Our counter has two buttons used for incrementing and decrementing a number.

-This is how it's going to look like:
+This is what it's going to look like:

 ![Screenshot](assets/screenshot.png)